Stanely Ng: Home United

-In 2015, Ng signed for Home United FC, where he impressed and earned a regular starting spot and breaking his goal duck in April against Balestier Khalsa.
+In 2015, Ng signed for Home United FC, where he impressed and earned a regular starting spot and broke his goal duck in April against Balestier Khalsa.

 His impressive displays have not gone unnoticed as he was named as part of Singapore's squad for this home edition of the SEA Games.
 Scoring 4 goals and 5 assists in all competitions this season.
 Ng is quickly developing into one of the best wingers in the country.
 Quick on the ball and a good crosser.

 Geylang International

-Stanely resigned for the Eagles for the 2016 S.League season and scored on the opening day of the campaign, earning Geylang a share of the spoils in a 3-3 draw against title-favourites, Tampines Rovers.
+Stanely resigned for the Eagles for the 2016 S.League season and scored on the opening day of the campaign, earning Geylang a share of the spoils in a 3–3 draw against title-favourites, Tampines Rovers.